DFHack/dfhack/docs/Quickstart.rst

 the mouse over the DFHack logo or by hitting Ctrl-Shift-C.

-You can enable DFHack tools and configure settings with `gui/control-panel`, which you can access directly with the Ctrl-Shift-S hotkey.
+You can enable DFHack tools and configure settings with `gui/control-panel`, which you can access directly with the Ctrl-Shift-E hotkey.

 You can get to the launcher and its integrated autocomplete, history search, and help text by hitting backtick (\`) or Ctrl-Shift-D, or, of course, by